 Revenue.
 The borrower and all of its affiliates together had 2019 annual revenues of \$5 billion or less.
 The Federal Reserve guidance provides alternative methodologies to determine revenues for this purpose, allowing reliance on either 2019 audited financial statements in accordance with GAAP or annual receipts for 2019 as reported to the Internal Revenue Service (IRS).
-The Federal Reserve guidance to date does not indicate a methodology to be used if neither of these sources is applicable (e.g., unaudited financial statements, non-GAAP accounting or receipts not required to be reported to the IRS).
+The Federal Reserve guidance to date does not indicate a methodology to be used for purposes of the eligibility revenue test if neither of these sources is applicable (e.g., unaudited financial statements, non-GAAP accounting or receipts not required to be reported to the IRS).

 Both of these size tests require aggregation of the borrowing entity with its affiliates.
 In determining what entities are affiliates of the borrower for purposes of these size tests, the Federal Reserve guidance incorporates by reference the affiliation rules of the SBA.
-The SBA affiliation rules generally treat entities as affiliates based on a concepts of control and common control.
-Such control can exist under the SBA affiliation rules under various circumstances based on ownership (including at levels below 50% of voting stock), common management, governance rights (e.g., veto rights over major decisions of board of directors), economic dependence or other relationships.
-We note that these size tests are the only areas of the Main Street term sheets or guidance that, on their face, require (or permit) the borrowing entity to aggregate with its affiliates.
+The SBA affiliation rules generally treat entities as affiliates based on concepts of control and common control.
+Such control can exist under the SBA affiliation rules under various circumstances based on ownership (including at levels below 50% of voting stock), common management, governance rights (e.g., veto rights over major decisions of board of directors), or other relationships.